Reflections of My Life

 "Reflections of My Life" was a 1969/1970 hit single for the Scottish band, Marmalade.
-It was written by their lead guitarist Junior Campbell, and singer Dean Ford (born Thomas McAleese).
+It was written by their lead guitarist Junior Campbell and singer Dean Ford (credited to his birth name, Thomas McAleese).
 Released in late 1969, it was the band's first release on Decca following an earlier spell at CBS.

-The song went on to chart worldwide, reaching number three in the UK in 1969, No.10 in the US in 1970 on the Billboard Hot 100, and No.7 on the Cash Box Top 100.
+The song went on to chart worldwide, reaching number three in the UK in 1969, No. 10 in the US in 1970 on the Billboard Hot 100, and No. 7 on the Cash Box Top 100.
 Initial sales were significant in both countries, and the one million mark was reported in November 1971, when the group was presented with a gold disc for global sales.

 The track featured a lead vocal by Ford backed by vocal harmonies, and included a reverse tape guitar solo (backmasking) by Campbell.

 "Reflections of My Life" has produced sales of over two million units.
 In 1998 the writers were awarded a Special Citation of Achievement by the BMI for attaining radio broadcast performances in excess of one million in the US alone.

 Recording

 The recording took place over three days in October 1969 at Decca Studios 2 and 1 in West Hampstead London with band members Graham Knight on bass, Alan Whitehead on drums, Pat Fairley on acoustic guitar, and Junior Campbell on keyboards and electric guitars.
 Dean Ford sang lead vocal and Junior Campbell and Graham Knight provided harmony vocals.

 The added brass and strings were orchestrated by Keith Mansfield.
-"Reflections" was released 14 November 1969 in the UK.
+"Reflections of My Life" was released on 14 November 1969 in the UK.
 The Decca staff recording engineers were Bill Price and Peter Rynston.